2 Playful Holiday Writing Prompts to Challenge and Inspire You

 - While what happened to the tree was tragic, she thought that at least everyone left the party with a good story to tell.

-- And that was the last time they ever had Christmas dinner at Grandma’s house.
+- And that was the last time they ever had Holiday dinner at Grandma’s house.

 - “Peace on earth, and goodwill toward men,” he said with a grin.